Academic Authors: Muskan Panjwani, Alina Yakunina

 October November December

-1. Circle what we can pay
+1. Circle the things we can pay with.

-3. Circle all Indian money.
+3. Circle all Indian currency notes and coins.

-I have ₹68 in my wallet
+I have ₹68 in my wallet.

-I have ₹122 in my wallet
+I have ₹122 in my wallet.

-Ice-cream costs ₹36
+Ice-cream costs ₹36.

-– ₹36 = ₹
+₹68 – ₹36 = ₹

-– ₹ = ₹
+₹ – ₹ = ₹

 8. Prepare a bill for the following items purchased from a supermarket.
+Fill in the blanks and find the total amount to be paid.

 9. Check the bill.
 Find and correct the mistakes in the Amount column.